 ChatGPT makes getting started easy.
 With a few prompts, you get semi working code to try out.
 Small projects don’t need much context, so there is very little context to explain (large amounts of context is a problem for LLMs).
 Using ChatGPT also offloads things you might not enjoy doing—writing documentation, product copy, or even writing basic tests.

 I find pairing with ChatGPT to write code is ideal for internal tools and small projects to improve workflows.
-In just a few hours I was able to capture output of chatgpt-shell in org-mode and make an org export backend for Notion—both I would have said is nice but not worth the effort.
+In just a few hours I was able to capture output of chatgpt-shell in org-mode, make an org export backend for Notion, and emacs sticky buffers—all I would have said is nice but not worth the effort.

 See also: